wookiehangover/wookiehangover.com/writing/making-things-for-fun.md

 This is just a barely functioning, loosely coherent website with weird cursor effects<sup>[1][footnote1]</sup> (unless I've gotten bored and removed them) and footnotes<sup>[2][footnote2]</sup> (I probably haven't removed these.)

 > So why go through all the trouble to build this in the first place?
+Why not just use Medium?

 Isn't this what all developers inevitably do anyway?
 Build some crappy knock-off of good software because they're ego is too big to use anything that's not been graced to have sprung unbidden from their god-like cheeto-covered fingertips?
 Yes, let's all create something second rate instead of using something off-the-shelf in order to scratch the proverbial itch?
 Why, yes.
 Yes, it's probably something like that then.